Ever dreamt of illustrating a children's picture book?

 Children’s books often include illustrations that fill two facing pages – this is called a "Double Page Spread" (DPS).
 Here are a few things to consider when using this format:

-In the image below, the photo top left, is of my children’s great-grandfather.
+In the image below (the photo top left), is of my children’s great-grandfather.
 I wanted to feature him as a character in the baker scene for "This Is The Dog".

 In my original roughs, the publisher thought that my illustrations were looking too European, so I changed the florist into the iconic Kiwi fish and chips shop inspired by Robin White's painting.

 I like to leave the page design to the designer, however, I do like to indicate where the placement of the text is designed to go on each page.
-In the bus stop scene, the text will sit in the yellow area top left and in the bus scene, I’ve left plenty of room in the road for the text.
+In the bus stop scene, the text will sit in the yellow area top left, and in the bus scene, I’ve left plenty of room in the road for the text.
 Remember that children's picture books are designed for children who are still in the process of learning how to read, so make it easy for them.

-If you are self-publishing, choose an easy-to-read font (serif or sans serif) at a large'ish size (such as 16 pt).
+If you are self-publishing, choose an easy-to-read font (serif or sans serif) at a large-ish size (such as 16 pt).
 It can be tempting to use a display font, but it’s best to use a very readable font.

 In the Bus driving through the town scene below, the Dog has jumped onto the bus and is driving through town.
-See how the shape of the curved road leads the eye across the page… top, bottom, left, right.
+See how the shape of the curved road leads the eye across the page… top, bottom, left, and right.
 On the left-hand page, I’ve left space for the text in the curve of the road, and on the right-hand page, I’ve left space under the Dog character for the word “Bark!”
 Also, note the crop marks and the fold marks.
 In week 6 during my 8-week Picture Book Illustration e-Course (PBIC), I show you how to set up Master Guides for your final artwork.

-In the park scene below, see how I added a deep shadow in the foreground so that the eye was drawn towards the background.
+In the park scene below, see how I added a deep shadow in the foreground so that the eye was drawn toward the background.
 The eye follows the trail for the dog… top-left, hopping off the bus and running through the park gate… wiggling and winding his way through the park, (saying “hi!” to all the dogs along the way), jumping across the gutter, wiggling and winding until he reaches the bottom-right, where he sits and faces the text.

-Even after sending through thumbnails sketches and a storyboard, there still might be last-minute changes.
+Even after sending through thumbnail sketches and a storyboard, there still might be last-minute changes.
 In the park scene above, the publisher noticed that there were no men!
 I managed to change the woman in the foreground and the elderly lady (in the back right behind the umbrella) into men!
 I can also see how I replaced the hot dog stand with a family eating lunch around a picnic table.

 Characters are used to carry the plot, theme, mood, ideas, and emotions of the story.
 Week two of PBIC is all about character, where I show you how to design, draw, and design character maps for each of your characters.